krNesland/eva/README.md

 - Python 2.7
 - ROS Kinetic

-Install the ROS version specified in the [manual](http://emanual.robotis.com/docs/en/platform/turtlebot3/getting_started/#getting-started).
-After this, clone this repository into "~/catkin_ws/src/eva_a" and build with
+Follow the [manual](http://emanual.robotis.com/docs/en/platform/turtlebot3/pc_setup/#pc-setup) to install the correct version of Linux and ROS.
+Then, follow the [tutorial](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment) to set up a workspace.
+After this, clone this repository into the "src" folder of your workspace, cd into the workspace and build with
 ```
 catkin_make
 ```